gskudlarick/videouploads/README.md

    * Figure out how to  configure ffprobe to read from a STDIN File Descripter, and get Java to wrote to it.
   - [ ] **Add swagger Documentation, and JavaDoc**
  - [ ] **Update Security**
     * Currrently uses Basic Authentication.
-Modify to form based using JWT tokens
+Modify to use form based using JWT tokens
      * Currently does not encrypt password.
 Add Login Form and use Use *BCryptPasswordEncoder()*.
      * Update code in *WebSecurityConfig* to update  *config(HttpSecurity)...* and *CorsFilter.java*
-     * Test and ensure CORS, CSRF working locked down for Rest Clients.
+     * Test and ensure CORS, CSRF working and locked down for Rest Clients.
  - [ ] **Update UI Video Player to Play Uploaded Videos and Thumbs**
    * I Customized the json output from the transcoding process to work with videojs-thumbnails plugin. https://www.npmjs.com/package/videojs-thumbnails
    * e.g. https://exsracing.com/vz/ASSETS/trailer_thumbs.json